The second time making the cake I was surprised by how quickly everything went. Its amazing how much smoother life is with a plan.

 Now… please forgive me but I didn’t decorate the outside with the roses.

-I just did a smooth layer of frosting then wrote out a romantic quote I found from Shakespeare.
+I just did a smooth layer of frosting then wrote out a romantic quote I found.

 “When I saw you I fell in love, and you smiled because you knew.”

 And there are the vertical layers!